joshuaberetta/trend/README.md

 y
 ```

-> Do this after installing the envrionment files and each time you return to run the programme in the future
+> Do this after installing the envrionment files and each time you return to run the program in the future

 Run the following command to activate your environment:
 ```sh